TomPace101/nanopore_diffusion/new_notes.md

 Maybe this is a secondary class, which creates the queue for the existing class, as the child of the secondary class.
+Related issue: some requests really do need to be handled sequentially.

 _ISSUE_ doit got it wrong pretty bad in redux_electrolyte once The plot was wrong because things hadn't been rerun.